Diphereline (Triptorelin)

 Dosage Instructions

-Your doctor will decide the right dose based on your condition: 3.75 mg injection once a month, 11.25 mg injection once every 3 months, or 22.5 mg injection every 6 months.
-Only the 22.5 mg injection is used for Central Precocious Puberty in children.
-The injection is usually given in your buttock muscle.
+The dosage of Diphereline varies based on the condition being treated: 3.75 mg once a month, 11.25 mg every three months, or 22.5 mg every six months.
+Only the 22.5 mg dosage is used for treating Central Precocious Puberty in children.

 What If You Miss a Dose?